All Episodes

 Let's get rid of that.

-Then they then they know that uh homeschooling would be very helpful, make a little more competitive situation, improve everything.
+Then they know that homeschooling would be very helpful, make a little more competitive situation, improve everything.

 Let's get rid of that.